 "The mystery continues..."

 The album also marks cautious reconciliations with RCA Records and EMI for Bowie, who had left the former in 1982 after souring relations over the course of the late '70s and the latter in 1990 over their hesitation towards his stint in Tin Machine.
 RCA would become Bowie's UK distributor as part of a deal with BMG throughout the '90s, also distributing Bowie's 2010s albums The Next Day and ★ in the territory (though he would remain properly signed onto various other labels).
-Meanwhile, after his previous US distributor, Savage Records, went belly-up while promoting Black Tie White Noise, Bowie signed onto EMI subsidiary Virgin Records for US distribution of Outside (while its immediate predecessor, The Buddha of Suburbia, was also released on Virgin in the US, that didn't come out in the States until one month after this album).
+Meanwhile, after his previous US distributor, Savage Records, went belly-up while promoting Black Tie White Noise, Bowie signed onto EMI subsidiary Virgin Records for US distribution of Outside under the promise of full creative control of his work (while its immediate predecessor, The Buddha of Suburbia, was also released on Virgin in the US, that didn't come out in the States until one month after this album).
 Similarly to RCA, Bowie would stick with Virgin as his US distributor throughout the rest of the decade, permitting them and EMI to also handle the 1999 remastering campaign of his 1969-1989 back-catalog in all regions, eventually leaving the EMI group a second time in 2001 following the shelving of Toy.

 Set 20 Minutes into the Future in 1999, a new art craze is sweeping the world: the murdering and mutilation of human bodies.
 Known as "Art Crime", Detective Professor Nathan Adler has been tasked by the government to investigate the phenomenon and determine which actions within the movement are truly art and which are just glorified murder.
 When a 14-year old girl in Oxford Town, New Jersey, named Baby Grace is found murdered in too gratuitous of a way to count as art, Alder is sent to find and arrest the culprit— which causes waves of conflict when everyman Leon Blank is accused and incarcerated, despite Blank's claims that he had never even set foot in the town where the murder took place.
 Thus, the album explores these events and their fallout in a (possibly) nonlinear fashion influenced by Twin Peaks, focusing not only on the storyline but also providing in-depth character studies— from Nathan to the names on the suspects list to even the anonymous murderer and their victim— and a thorough examination of what truly counts as art in a world where the meaning of the word "art" itself is coming under question more than ever before.